DallasMorningNews/restaurant-inspections-demo/README.md

 [Tarrant County (with some exclusions)](https://publichealth.tarrantcounty.com/foodinspection/)

-### Phase 2
-Highland Park/University Park, Irving, Rockwall, McKinney, Frisco

-### Phase 3
-Denton, Lewisville, DeSoto, Garland, Allen, Addison, Mesquite, Arlington, Euless, North Richland Hills, The Colony,  Duncanville, Coppell, Farmers Branch

 ## Copyright

-&copy; 2017 The Dallas Morning News
+&copy; 2017 _The Dallas Morning News_.
+All rights reserved.